TheCyberAwarePotatoMan/SHHbrute/README.md

 # USAGE INSTRUCTIONS:
 ### To use this tool, follow these steps:

 ### Run iplistmaker.py to generate a list of IP addresses based on your input.
-The output will be saved to a file called ips.txt. for instance if i input 1.1.1.1-2 it will output 1.1.1.1, 1.1.1.2
+The output will be saved to a file called ips.txt.
+For instance if you input 1.1.1.1-2 it will output 1.1.1.1, 1.1.1.2

 ### Run sshfinder.py to scan the IP addresses in ips.txt for open SSH ports.
 Any matches will be added to a file called sships.txt.